prakhar1989/docker-curriculum/tutorial/src/index.md

   <img src="images/eb-docker.jpeg" alt="Elastic Beanstalk Environment Type">
 </picture>

 - Now we need upload our application code.
 But since our application is packaged in a Docker container, we just to tell EB about our container.
 Open the `Dockerrun.aws.json` [file](https://github.com/prakhar1989/docker-curriculum/blob/master/flask-app/Dockerrun.aws.json) located in the `flask-app` folder and edit the `Name` of the image to your image's name.
 Don't worry, I'll explain the contents of the file shortly.
-When you are done, click on the radio button for "upload your own" and choose this file.
+When you are done, click on the radio button for "Upload your Code", choose this file, and click on "Upload".
-- The final screen that you see will have a few spinners indicating that your environment is being set up.
+- Now click on "Create environment".
+The final screen that you see will have a few spinners indicating that your environment is being set up.
 It typically takes around 5 minutes for the first-time setup.

 While we wait, let's quickly see what the `Dockerrun.aws.json` file contains.
 This file is basically an AWS specific file that tells EB details about our application and docker configuration.